psychemedia/storytelling-notes/three-sillies.md

 "That is one bigger silly," quoth the young squire as he journeyed on.
 "So now for two more!"

-He did not find any, however, till late one night he ar¬ rived at a little inn.
+He did not find any, however, till late one night he arrived at a little inn.
 And the inn was so full that he had to share a room with another traveller.
 Now his room-fellow proved quite a pleasant fellow, and they foregathered, and each slept well in his bed.

 But next morning when they were dressing what does the stranger do but carefully hang his breeches on the knobs of the tallboy.